From Downsizing to Uplifting: Using Outplacement to Turn Crisis into Opportunity

 6. Structure of the organization

-The size, strength and structure of the organization impacts span of control.
-Bigger organization go for a narrow span of control as the complexity is more, while smaller organizations can implement a wider span.
+The size, strength, and structure of the organization impact the span of control.
+Bigger organizations go for a narrow span of control as the complexity increases, while smaller organizations can implement a wider span.

 7. Job function and industry

-Depending on the nature and job functions of the industry, span of control can be decided.
-For example, if it’s a manufacturing industry with labour intensive roles, wider span of control is ok but for knowledge-based roles a narrower span may be needed.
+Depending on the nature and job functions of the industry, the span of control can be decided.
+For example, if it’s a manufacturing industry with labour-intensive roles, a wider span of control is ok, but for knowledge-based roles, a narrower span may be needed.

-What Are Best Practices for Managing Span of Control?
+What Are the Best Practices for Managing Span of Control?

-Some of the best ways to manage span of control are-
+Some of the best ways to manage the span of control are-

 1. Assessment of workload

-Make sure to keep an eye out on the manager’s workload as well as how the employees are performing to figure out areas where the span of control is too wide or narrow
+Make sure to keep an eye out for the manager’s workload as well as how the employees are performing to figure out areas where the span of control is too wide or too narrow.

 2. Delegate effectively

 Tasks and responsibilities must be delegated properly in order to ensure the team members perform effectively.
-This autonomy helps relieves managers of certain tasks too.
+This autonomy helps relieve managers of certain tasks, too.

 3. Communicate better

-Implement good communication channels and offer tools to team members to collaborate and co-ordinate effectively.
-This helps managers keep track of their work and progress made.
+Implement good communication channels and offer tools to team members to collaborate and coordinate effectively.
+This helps managers keep track of their work and the progress made.

 4. Offer training